Joy (Staxx song): Critical reception

-Larry Flick from Billboard wrote that "this smokin' anthem is cast in a mold similar to Culture Beat's "Mr. Vain", wrapping a brain-embedding hook around a rapid, percolating beatbase. [...]
+Larry Flick from Billboard magazine wrote, "This smokin' anthem is cast in a mold similar to Culture Beat's 'Mr. Vain', wrapping a brain-embedding hook around a rapid, percolating beatbase. [...]
 Icing on the cake is Carol Leeming's spirited vocal appearance on several mixes."
 In the magazine's single review, he also noted that it "has a roaring and frenetic rave-ish undercurrent", complimenting the singer as "a charming presence, playfully wrapping her feline voice around the song's ear-catching chorus and refrain."
-Maria Jimenez from Music & Media stated that the track "is spreading like musical wildfire."
+Maria Jimenez from Music & Media remarked that the track "is spreading like musical wildfire."
 James Hamilton from Music Weeks RM Dance Update described it as a "typically excellent Carol Leeming wailed and scatted catchy soul-funk-gospel-garage-house with so many "joy"-ful influences that it's instantly familiar".
-Wendi Cermak from The Network Forty deemed it a "delectable dance tune to liven up your current library of down-tempo jams and ballads."
+Wendi Cermak from The Network Forty named it a "delectable dance tune to liven up your current library of down-tempo jams and ballads."
 David Petrilla from The Weekender concluded that "this song deserves all the attention it will get.
 It's upbeat, happy, well produced and performed.
 'Joy' has what it takes to enjoy a long stay in most DJs play stacks.
 I wouldn't be surprised if it even crosses over to radio, but remember you heard it first on the dance floor!"

-On the 1997 remix, Flick from Billboard declared it as a "cute Euro-NRG ditty" and a "wonderfully bright and anthemic jam".
+On the 1997 remix, Flick from Billboard named it a "cute Euro-NRG ditty" and a "wonderfully bright and anthemic jam".
 He added, "Leeming has a sassy vocal style to offset the oh-so-happy music.
 She knocks off a few festive vamps and refrains that should stick to the brains of programmers within seconds."
-Chris Finan from Music Weeks RM Dance Update gave it four out of five, commenting, "Far and away a cracking record in its own right, Champion relives the moment with some deft reworkings by Grand Larceny and Monde.
+Chris Finan from the RM Dance Update gave it a score of four out of five, writing, "Far and away a cracking record in its own right, Champion relives the moment with some deft reworkings by Grand Larceny and Monde.
 The best way to update this would have been to stick closely to all the hooks that made it the first time and that's exactly what's been done.
 Mondo just updates the tune, retaining the complete Carol Leeming vocal and using similar synth hooks over the top.
 An old favourite that will probably become a new favourite."

-Music video

-A music video was produced to promote the single, directed by British director Lindy Heymann.
-It features singer Carol Leeming and two dancers performing in an empty swimming pool.
-The video was later published on YouTube in July 2009.